jeffreyhwatson/online_outcomes/README.md

 ![graph5](./reports/figures/outcomes_cl.png)

-A Chi-Square test was performed and it was found that course load and outcome are not independent(p value= 1.9942967713148247e-188).
+A Chi-Squared test was performed, and it was found that course load and outcome are not independent (p value= 1.9942967713148247e-188).
 A light course load contributes positively to Distinction, Pass, and (counterintuitively) Fail, while it contributes negatively to Withdrawn.
 Conversely,  Medium and Heavy course loads contribute negatively to Distinction, Pass and (again, counterintuitively) Fail, while they contribute positively to Withdrawn.

 **Course load has a small effect on Pass, a medium sized effect on Withdraw and Fail, and a large effect on Distinction.**